Looker Studio charts with data labels only for min and max values

-Information displayed by default in an interactive report must be chosen preciously, and it is particularly the case for data labels in a time series chart.
+Information displayed by default inside an interactive report must be chosen preciously, and it is particularly the case for data labels in a time series chart.

-So let’s take care of the data-pixel ratio dynamically inside a Google Data Studio dashboard, like we do for a presentation.
+So let’s take care of the data-pixel ratio dynamically inside a Looker Studio (formerly known as Google Data Studio) dashboard, like we do for a presentation.
 Let’s display only min and max values of a time series chart with a simple home-made solution.

 At the end of this article, we will get the result below.
 I choose to apply this custom labelling to Google Analytics data for a line chart of e-commerce transactions.
 As usual and because I use a source of aggregated data, you will be able to do it with any data set: